 the Town of Broadnax is located in both Brunswick and Mecklenburg counties

 Source: ESRI, ArcGIS Online

-In the last 30 years, many Virginia cities and counties have arranged to share services such as landfills and jails, without spending time and money in court disputing annexations that actually alter the boundaries.
-The General Assembly is now encouraging regional cooperation.
-The deadline for water supply plans (required after the 2002 drought) was extended for jurisdictions that "partnered up" with the neighboring cities/counties.
+Since 1975, many Virginia cities and counties have arranged to share services such as landfills and jails, without spending time in court disputing annexations that formally altered political boundaries.

-In the last two decades, three cities have relinquished their charters and reverted to being just towns within their surrounding counties.
+Shifting in status from city to town altered responsibility for funding schools and other services; county taxpayers had to share the cost to provide resources.
 South Boston became a town in Halifax County in 1995, Clifton Forge became a town in Alleghany County in 2001, and in 2013 the city of Bedford reverted to become the town of Bedford within the county of Bedford.

 When a city converts to a town, the city council is replaced by a town council.
 Town residents pay county and town taxes, with the town taxes covering additional services (such as extra police patrols) that are not provided within the county.
 If a town abandons its charter, then the town council is abolished and county taxpayers will absorb the cost of services in the town - though some of those services, such as extra police patrols, may be eliminated.

 As a city, Fairfax would receive a standard allocation of funds for highways, and county officials - rather than the state's Commonwealth Transportation Board - would determine what projects should receive priority.
-(There is already a City of Fairfax, so if the county converted into a city it would have to find a new name.4
+There is already a City of Fairfax, so if the county converted into a city it would have to find a new name.4